 In the past I have taken time away from recess.
 The problem with that is your most active students need recess to run around and get rid of their extra energy.
 Taking away part of their recess time, can end up making them more hyperactive.
 It’s a fine line, and you will discover what works best for you and your class.

 I also let students know if the misbehavior is bad I will call home, (and I do).
 If the consequence is severe enough they will also have to meet with our principal.
 The principal may then want to meet with their parent.
 Finally, I remind students that if the action is truly severe it may result in a school suspension or expulsion.
-I go over all of the consequences with my students the first day of school as well.
-Most students will never have a behavior severe enough to warrant the final consequence, but they need to know that it exists.
+I explain the way logical consequences work with my students the first day of school as well.